 The teacher begins

-this lesson by reviewing the questions in the previously developed criteria.
+this lesson by reviewing the questions in the criteria developed by

-and asks the students to work in small groups or individually to answer
+students to work in small groups or individually to answer the questions

 3. How can you